-People who have been in hospital/health centre, rehabilitation facilities, or long-term care are at higher risk.
+People who have been in hospital/health centre, rehab facilities, or long-term care at higher risk for having these germs.

 What is Being Done to Protect Me?

-Staff will take precautions to prevent these staff will take precautions to prevent these germs from being passed to other patients.
-At times, visitors may be asked to take special precautions such as wearing personal protective equipment (PPE) or sanitizing their hands.
+Staff will take precautions to prevent these germs from being passed to other patients.
+At times, visitors may be asked to take special precautions as well.

-You will likely be moved to a private room and a sign indicating the type of precautions to be taken will be posted on the door.
+You will likely be moved to a private room and a sign indicating the type of precautions will be posted on the door.

-If your visitors have to use extra precautions, your healthcare team will let you know what they are.
+If your visitors have to use extra precautions, the nurses will let you know what they are.